 Now one thing to keep in mind is the size of the yard.
 You can’t cut the back forty with a robot mower, at least not the ones currently on the market.
 You can’t even cut the back 4 acres, but if you have a smaller yard or a yard less than 2 acres that is relatively flat or with rolling hills, then a robot mower could make your cutting grass days a thing of the past.

 What to Consider when Buying

 The lawnmower industry is booming.
 It grew 7% last year alone.
 So why do we keep buying the same old mowers repeatedly?
 Here are some factors to consider when you buy a robotic lawn mower.

 Robot lawnmowers are not inexpensive, so you will need to way the cost of buying them various the cost of the time you “waste” when cutting your grass manually.
-I really just depends on what is more valuable your time or your bottom line finances.
+It depends on what is more valuable, your time or your bottom line finances.

 2. Size of your Yard or Lawn

-Robot mowers are not intended at least yet for larger lawns over 2 -4 acres.
+Robot mowers are not intended yet for more extensive lawns over 2 -4 acres.
 These mowers excel in smaller lawns of less than 1 acre.

 Another thing to consider is if your lawn has multiple zones like a front and backyard, which the robot lawn mower will need to navigate.
 If so, you will need a mower with multi-zone capability.